Learning Dense Representations of Phrases at Scale: Hyperparameters

 \section{Hyperparameters}

 We use the Adam optimizer~\citep{kingma2014adam} in all our experiments.
-For training our phrase and question encoders with Equation~\eqref{eqn:aggregate}, we use a learning rate of 3e-5 and the norm of the gradient is clipped at 1.
-We use a batch size of 84 and train each model for 4 epochs for all datasets where the loss of pre-batch negatives is applied in the last two epochs.
-We use spaCy\footnote{\url{https://spacy.io/}} for extracting named entities in each training passage, which are used to generate questions.
+For training our phrase and question encoders with Eq.~\eqref{eqn:aggregate}, we use a learning rate of 3e-5 and the norm of the gradient is clipped at 1.
+We use a batch size of $B=$84 and train each model for 4 epochs for all datasets, where the loss of pre-batch negatives is applied in the last two epochs.
+We use SQuAD to train our QG model\footnote{The quality of generated questions from a QG model trained on Natural Questions is worse due to the ambiguity of information-seeking questions.} and use spaCy\footnote{\url{https://spacy.io/}} for extracting named entities in each training passage, which are used to generate questions.
 The number of generated questions is 327,302 and 1,126,354 for SQuAD and Natural Questions, respectively.
 The number of preceding batches $C$ is set to 2.

-For the query-side fine-tuning with Equation~\eqref{eqn:qsft}, we use a learning rate of 3e-5 and the norm of the gradient is clipped at 1.
+For the query-side fine-tuning with Eq.~\eqref{eqn:qsft}, we use a learning rate of 3e-5 and the norm of the gradient is clipped at 1.
 We use a batch size of 12 and train each model for 10 epochs for all datasets.
-The top $k$ for the Equation~\eqref{eqn:qsft} is set to 100.
-Using the development set, we select the best performing model for each dataset, which are then evaluated on each test set.
+The top $k$ for the Eq.~\eqref{eqn:qsft} is set to 100.
+While we use a single 24GB GPU (TITAN RTX) for training the phrase encoders with Eq.~\eqref{eqn:aggregate}, query-side fine-tuning is relatively cheap and uses a single 12GB GPU (TITAN Xp).
+Using the development set, we select the best performing model (based on EM) for each dataset, which are then evaluated on each test set.
 Since SpanBERT only supports cased models, we also truecase the questions~\citep{lita2003truecasing} that are originally provided in the lowercase (Natural Questions and WebQuestions).